-If the above solution doesn’t work, and your PC still gets to sleep early, its time check on the System unattended sleep timeout.
+If the above solution doesn’t work, and your PC still gets to sleep early, it’s time to check on the System’s unattended sleep timeout.
 You need administrator permission for this, and you will be editing registry settings here.
-While its safe, its always a good idea to take backup of the registry.
+While it’s safe, it’s always a good idea to take a backup of the registry.

 Type WIN + R and then type regedit and hit Enter.

 Now navigate to the following registry key: